 So far, so good.
 Paying tribute to the world’s great capitals with a shoe that would “capture” their urban essence is a commendable project.
 Both capitals quoted in the script are unarguably world capitals worthy of the title.

 So where does the story get sour ?
 Well, let us demonstrate by inserting some of the other selected “world capitals” in the text, and you’ll see where our doubts come from :

 “Imagine a pair of John Lobbs that would reflect the spirit of your city and we will craft it.
 A conversation on Dubai, Taipei, Hong Kong and Seoul triggered the idea…”

-Attempting to sell us a marketing campaign that, albeit sophisticated, as a bootmaker tale to “pay tribute to the great capitals of the world”.
-The honorable label could at least have specified that its tribute was directed at “capitals in which JL wishes to develop”.
+Attempting to sell us a marketing campaign, no matter how sophisticated, as a bootmaker tale to “pay tribute to the great capitals of the world” just rubs us the wrong way.
+The honorable house could at least have specified that its tribute was directed at “capitals in which JL wishes to develop”.